CHAPTERS

 Maybe never stopped.

-Maybe this was the reminder—reason enough to scrape himself off this stool and move, before the next headline wasn’t a discharge… but a fucking obituary.
+Maybe this was the signal to get up and move, to stop rotting in place, before the next headline turned from a discharge into a fucking obituary.

 A smirk.
 A flash.
 And just like that, the world had another reason to hate Maxwell Tate.